Wan Chai District

 Established in 1976, the 570 m2 museum details the work and history of the Hong Kong Police Force and houses a significant number of artefacts.
 The Museum is divided into four galleries in which over 600 exhibits are displayed.

 Orientation Gallery – This gallery describes the history of the Hong Kong Police Force through photographs, archives, uniforms, equipment, firearms and other artefacts.
-Notable exhibits include a 'Plague Medal' of 1894 and the head of the "Sheung Shui Tiger" which was shot in 1915 after bitting two policemen to death.
+Notable exhibits include a 'Plague Medal' of 1894 and the head of the "Sheung Shui Tiger" which was shot in 1915 after biting two policemen to death.

 Triad Societies and Narcotics Gallery - This gallery features the history of local Triad Societies, the scope of their activities and the beliefs and rituals which have been known to be practised by their members.
 This gallery also highlights the narcotic problem facing Hong Kong through the display of replica drugs, drug smoking and trafficking paraphernalia and a mock traditional heroin laboratory.